- John Avildsen

 - Release Date

 What works best in this film is not the glory of Daniel’s predictable victory at the final karate tournament.
-Actually, the fight scenes in the end consume little screen time, as though the script knows that we know that Daniel will win no matter what—so why dwell on it?
+Actually, the fight scenes consume little screen time, as though the script knows that we know that Daniel will win no matter what—so why dwell on it?
 The fights are brief, over in an instant, and not even the karate match between Daniel and the Aryan spawn Johnny Lawrence is dragged out too long for dramatic effect.
 The audience is more concerned about Daniel gaining enough confidence to be with Ali, or Daniel honoring Miyagi with a fine performance in the tournament.
 These relationships are central to the story more than fighting.
 As Miyagi teaches, honor and balance in terms of the spirit and the body are superior concepts to merely destroying everything in one’s path with a karate chop.
-Such principles are what one takes away from a viewing of The Karate Kid today; the violent aspects of martial arts are almost completely forgotten next to these values, and so the film remains highly resonant on both emotional and moral planes.
+Such principles are what one takes away from a viewing of The Karate Kid today.
+The violent aspects of martial arts are almost completely forgotten next to these values, and so the film remains highly resonant on both emotional and moral planes.

 Of course, there’s no denying the cultural signifiers evident in the picture, which leave a “made in the 1980s” stamp all over the production.
-Just as Avildsen forever associated Rocky with the inclusion of Survivor’s “Eye of the Tiger” on the soundtrack, The Karate Kid seems irredeemably connected to the corny fighting ballad “You’re the Best” by rocker Joe Esposito.
+Just as Avildsen forever associated Rocky and its sequels with the inclusion of Survivor’s “Eye of the Tiger” on the soundtrack, The Karate Kid seems irredeemably connected to the corny fighting ballad “You’re the Best” by rocker Joe Esposito.
 This song plays over the montage of karate matches in the tournament finale, echoing as the hundred-pound Daniel makes quick work of his opponents.
 That, along with the undeniable period hairdos and clothing, make the film more difficult to watch in a manner other than as a product of its time.

 Opening in the summer of 1984, one of cinema’s most memorable periods where titles like Ghostbusters, Gremlins, and Indiana Jones and the Temple of Doom were released, The Karate Kid stands out as a film that embraces the clichés of its genre and does so with a surprising amount of class.
 Without relying too much on its own karate gimmick, it stands as an affecting drama about relationships.
 Morita and Macchio offer incredible performances in a film that started an increasingly worsening franchise, as the subsequent sequels tried and failed to achieve the same sense of emotional clarity as this first entry.
 And even though it contains a dated quality and the conflict has been grossly exaggerated by inhuman antagonists, on its own and separate from what came after it, The Karate Kid still works on a very basic level today.